dswenn/dswenn.github.io/library.md

 ## Time at Stanford Fall 2020
 69. The Universal Traveler by Don Koberg and Jim Bagnall
 70. Edible Forest Gardens Vol 1 by Dave Jacke & Eric Toensmeier
+71. West Coast Food Forestry: A Permaculture Guide by Rain Tenaqiya

 ## Currently Reading
 49. Edible Forest Gardens Vol 2 by Dave Jacke & Eric Toensmeier
+50. Lectures on Urban Economics by Jan Brueckner (21)%)
+51. The Circular Economy Handbook by Jessica Long, Peter Lacy, & Wesley Spindler (24%)
+52. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo (16%)

 ## Reading List
 50. The Feynman Lectures on Physics, Vol. 1: Mainly Mechanics, Radiation, and Heat by Richard Feynman